ceers/ceers-nircam/stage3.md

-The `nircam[pointing]_[filter]_final.json` association files list the same images as `nircam[pointing]_[filter].json`, but with the updated filename suffixes that include
+The `nircam[pointing]_[filter]_final.json` association files list the same images as `nircam[pointing]_[filter].json`, but with the updated filename suffixes of the images that have been tweakregged, background subtracted, and have scaled variance maps.

 We note that in Bagley et al. (2023), we mentioned using two different parameter files for creating SW and LW mosaics, where the only difference was the input-to-output pixel size ratio.
-This was a holdover from an earlier version of the pipeline where that distinction was necessary.
+This was a holdover from an earlier version of the pipeline where that distinction was necessary for correct header information.
 The pixel size ratio parameter is now ignored if the pixel scale is set, and so we have only a single parameter file for all filters.

 **Customization Options:**